Skip to main content

 What do you need to do?

-• The fetal medicine review will determine whether genomic testing is appropriate.
-Referrals to clinical genetics are not routinely indicated for a fetal isolated congenital anomaly, however, a referral will be considered at this review.
+• A fetal medicine review will determine whether genomic testing is appropriate, and a referral to clinical genetics will be considered (note, however, that referral to clinical genetics is not routinely indicated for a fetal isolated congenital anomaly.

-• The fetal medicine team will decide which testing is most suitable for the patient and/or discuss the case with a multidisciplinary team, depending on the specific clinical scenario and the patient’s wishes.
+• The fetal medicine team will decide which genomic testing is most suitable for this case and/or will discuss the case with a multidisciplinary team, depending on the specific clinical scenario and the family’s wishes.

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.